betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

-While surface contact may not be the *main way the virus spreads*, multiple sources<sup>[3],[4],[5]</sup> suggest various *strains* of Coronaviruses<sup>[8]</sup> can remain active in the air for several hours or on different *surfaces* for days.
+While surface contact may not be the *main way the virus spreads*, multiple sources<sup>[3],[4],[5]</sup> suggest various *strains* of Coronaviruses<sup>[8]</sup> can remain active in the air for hours or on different *surfaces* for days.
-A pre-publication study specifically of the COVID-19 strain<sup>[4]</sup>
+A pre-publication study specifically of COVID-19<sup>[4]</sup>
-in particular concludes it remains virulent on metal or plastic for about 12 hours.
+in particular concludes it remains active on metal or plastic for about 12 hours.

 What surfaces do we need to consider cleaning?
 What cleaning solutions work?
 How often should we be cleaning?